ArnavMandal/TideWatch/README.md

 ## Project Overview

-**ai-flood-analysis** is a full-stack monorepo for flood risk assessment, prediction, and visualization.
+**ai-flood-analysis** is a full-stack web app for flood risk assessment, prediction, and visualization.
 It combines a Python FastAPI backend (powered by Google's Gemini AI) and a modern Next.js frontend for an interactive, AI-driven user experience.

 ---